 Finally, on behalf of the FSN executive committee, I congratulate you on your recent success in securing new counselling premises and we are especially pleased to learn of your decision to remain a part of the counselling referral pathway available to us and the Finglas community."

 Please read below a summary of Finglas support and Suicide prevention Network’s implementation and progress on a suite of ongoing community responses and resilience plans funded by the National Office of Suicide Prevention.

-To date, the FSN executive committee have secured the services of suitably qualified and experienced tutors to carry out Mindfulness, Asist, Safe Talk, Mind Out and Bereavement Support Training all of which are currently being rolled out and are planned to be completed towards the end of November/December, 2014.
+To date, the FSN executive committee has secured the services of suitably qualified and experienced tutors to carry out Mindfulness, Assist, Safe Talk, Mind Out and Bereavement Support Training all of which are currently being rolled out and are planned to be completed towards the end of November/December 2014.

 Public talks and workshops on positive mental health, capacity building and social cohesion, including Engage Training have also commenced.
 Additionally, revelent topics and speakers have been identified and dates and venues secured for implementation.